 With an address in Clinton, Iowa, Eagle Point Health Care Center is one of just a few available facilities there.
-Sporting an overall rating of B-, this is likely a solid nursing home.
-You can certainly do worse than this nursing home.
-The best part of this facility's profile was its remarkable inspection score.
-Inspection reports are discussed in the next paragraph.
+Sporting an overall rating of B, this nursing home is a very good choice.
+You can definitely do much worse than this facility.
+The best aspect of this facility's strong profile was its inspection score.
+Inspection grades are discussed in the next paragraph

 Eagle Point Health Care Center

 801 28th Avenue North,